rcarlosjorge/Hybrid-Mandelbrot/README.md

 ## How to run and compile the parallel version (Windows)

-Make sure you have a compiler with OpenMP support and have MS-MPI distribution installed on your computer and compile the `Hybrid.c` file.
+Make sure you have a compiler with OpenMP support and have MS-MPI distribution installed on your computer and compile the `Hybrid.cp` file.

 Then just run the following command in the project directory: